 So what happened while the Basking Ridge Oak Tree was growing up - Mr Local History

 On April 24-26, 2017 the New Jersey town of Basking Ridge lost its oldest resident, the Basking Ridge historic white oak tree.
-What was estimated to be over 600 years old, no one ever imagined that the tree would die during their lifetime and it came as quite a shock to the entire community.
+What was estimated to be 619 years old, no one ever imagined that the tree would die during their lifetime, and it came as quite a shock to the entire community.
 Are there other stories stories out there?
-We started to think; how does the loss of the Basking Ridge Oak tree rank against the world’s oldest trees.
+We started to think: how does the loss of the Basking Ridge Oak tree rank against the world’s oldest trees?
 Here’s what we found.

 The Basking Ridge White Oak Tree (Quercus alba), also known as the great white oak, is the pride of Basking Ridge, New Jersey.
 It is situated right in the center of downtown Basking Ridge, just to the right of the historic 1717 Basking Ridge Presbyterian Church.
 The tree is the essence of the history of Basking Ridge, a historic section of Bernards Township.
 The tree was cut down in April 2017.